 |Market capitalisation||$3.3 billion|

 TTM: trailing 12 months

-There are currently 478,904 Mercury General Corporation shares held short by investors – that's known as Mercury General Corporation's "short interest".
-This figure is 21.2% down from 607,757 last month.
+There are currently 1.3 million Mercury General Corporation shares held short by investors – that's known as Mercury General Corporation's "short interest".
+This figure is 6.6% up from 1.2 million last month.

 There are a few different ways that this level of interest in shorting Mercury General Corporation shares can be evaluated.